nolkasaur/nolkasaur.github.io/_posts/2020-10-14-Checkpoint-Two.md

     Helpful short article with good professional/career advice in the field (part 2 of 2).
 I thought this quote was interesting and it is something I personally struggle with: **Where I think people get it wrong early in their career, is they see these high flying people who’re super-focused on one particular area and they look for the quickest way to become like them.
 It can be really enticing to shoot for that early on, as your perception may be that they’ve always been focused on that area, but I would advise against it.
 When you look at high performers who’re specialist, they normally have a background with broad experiences.
 They’ve been a generalist before they’ve become a specialist, in fact that generalism has allowed them to become the ninja they are.
 There are some exceptions to this, but generally you’ll find that you need broad foundations on which to build.
 My advice is to spend a few years exploring things with a technology focus.
 Live outside your comfort zone and get used to being a perpetual beginner.
 This may feel unsettling at first, but it will set you up with the right mind-set to be open to new ideas and experimentation, which is key**.

-That's it for bookmarks from these past two weeks.
-Since I've just finished the three Ethical Hacking courses I had planned for now, the next few weeks will be dedicated to going through more bookmarks.
-I'll also start to do [TryHackMe](https://tryhackme.com/) and maybe start to read some actual books (infosec related books, that is... when it comes to regular books I've just read Brave New World by Aldous Huxley and I'm now reading Little Brother by Cory Doctorow!).

-Oh, I also registered and solved a few challenges on [root-me.org](https://www.root-me.org/) and took part in [b01lers CTF](https://ctf.b01lers.com/).
-I'm still not skilled enough to solve that many challenges but I think I might start doing some simple writeups here for fun.
+Side note, I also registered and solved a few challenges on [root-me.org](https://www.root-me.org/) and took part in [b01lers CTF](https://ctf.b01lers.com/).
+I'm still not skilled enough to solve all the challenges but I think I might start doing some simple writeups for fun, in the future.
-Ah, somewhat unrelated but I've also started to learn the Rust programming language!
+I've also started to tinker with the Rust programming language!

-I think that's all for now.
+That's all for now.
 See you!